MohamedAbdelhalem/dbatools/Database/Move_Data_files/readme.md

 Auto relocate data files if you either have:
-  a.
-Always-On (primary or Secondary or both).
+  1. Always-On (primary or Secondary or both).
-  b.
-Standalone.
+  2. Standalone.